lijun2005/ICCV25-HLFormer/README.md

 If you find our code useful or use the toolkit in your work, please consider citing:
 ```
 @inproceedings{Li25_HLFormer,
-  author = {Li, Jun and  Wang, Jinpeng and Tan, Chaolei and Lian,Niu and Chen,Long and Zhang,Min and  Wang, Yaowei and Xia, Shu-Tao and Chen, Bin},
+  author = {Li, Jun and  Wang, Jinpeng and Tan, Chaolei and Lian,Niu and Chen,Long and Wang, Yaowei and Zhang,Min and Xia, Shu-Tao and Chen, Bin},
   title={Enhancing Partially Relevant Video Retrieval with Hyperbolic Learning},
-  booktitle={Proceedings of the IEEE/CVF conference on computer vision},
+  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
   year={2025}
 }
 ```